StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - Example: see `UI.WindowBegin` in StereoKit-docs-reference.md
 - `static void UI.WindowEnd()` — Finishes a window!
 Must be called after UI.WindowBegin() and all elements have been drawn.
   - Example: see `UI.WindowEnd` in StereoKit-docs-reference.md

+## enum UIBtnFlag

+A bit-flag for modifying the behavior of a button, used with the lower-level `UI.ButtonBehavior`.

+- `UIBtnFlag.NoCancel` — Prevents the activation from being canceled when the interactor moves too far from the button.
+Used for elements like sliders that legitimately track an interactor well outside the button's bounds.
+- `UIBtnFlag.None` — Default button behavior.

 ## enum UIBtnLayout